prchyr/paraPropPython/README.md

 this is a simple parabolic equation EM solver, it uses the parabolic equation approximation to simulate the propagation of EM waves in a medium with a changing index of refraction.
 Currently it is designed to simulate propagation of waves beneath the ice and in the air in the UHF frequency range on relatively short baselines

-This is a modified version of the original by Prohira and Cade Brocco.
+This is a modified version of the original by Prohira and Cade Sbrocco.
 This version includes a number of updates including:
 1. Two dimensional refractive index profiles (range varying)
 2. Complex refractive index profiles (models wave attenuation)
 3. Backwards reflected waves